bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 The pgAdmin package is a free and open-source [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface "Graphical user interface") (GUI) administration tool for PostgreSQL.

-When you read “installation”, that means the actual OS that’s running on your machine.
+When you read “installation ", that means the actual OS that’s running on your machine.
 So, you have a Windows installation, Windows 10, that’s running when you boot your computer.
 Then, when you start the Ubuntu installation, it’s as if there’s a completely separate computer running inside your computer.
 It’s like having two completely different laptops.

 ### Other Noteworthy Distinctions: